Autopass Card

-Autopass Card is a stored-value smart card that allows paying VEP fees, toll charges and ERP fees in Singapore.
+The Autopass Card is a mandatory stored-value smart card that allows the payment of Vehicles Entry Permit (VEP) fees, toll charges and Electronic Road Pricing (ERP) fees for foreign vehicles in Singapore.
 The card is sold only to foreign motorists.
 As vehicle information is encoded in the card, it is not transferable between vehicles.
-It can also act as a NETS CashCard (chip version) or NETS FlashPay card (contactless version) for all NETS retail transactions and paying carparks that use the Electronic Parking System.
+It can also act as a NETS CashCard (chip version) or NETS FlashPay card (contactless version) for all NETS retail transactions and paying carparks that uses the Electronic Parking System (EPS).

+Overview

-Autopass Cards slotted in In-Vehicle units (IU) installed in the vehicle are automatically deducted when the vehicle passes through an ERP gantry.
-If one does not have an IU, they can take a daily pass to enter the ERP areas such as the Central Business District and Orchard Road.
-The pass is purchased at $10, valid for one day per pass, for foreign registered cars to enter the CBD during peak hours during weekdays.
-Since 2005, the cost of the pass has been reduced by half.
+Autopass Cards slotted in In-vehicle units (IU) installed in the vehicle are automatically deducted when the vehicle passes through an ERP gantry.
+If one does not have an IU, they can take a daily pass to enter the ERP areas such as the Central Area.

 Autopass Cards are no longer sold at the primary clearance/immigration booths or VEP/Tolls office at the Tuas and Woodlands checkpoints in Singapore.
-Motorists must apply through online in the website onemotoring with valid road tax discs and insurance certificates for their cars when doing application for the Autopass Cards.
+Motorists must apply through online on the OneMotoring website with valid road tax discs and insurance certificates for their cars when doing their application for the Autopass Card.